 A trust is not controlled by the court system, which means it is not bound by the slow bureaucratic process that a will is.
 Your loved ones would be able to receive the contents of a trust faster than a will, because a will needs to go through probate.
 Additionally, a trust is not taxed in most cases.
 Estate taxes are usually quite low, but the trust fee may be more appealing than taxation to some people.

 However, a trust is not without some drawbacks.
 While not being bound by the courts is a good thing in some ways, it also makes a trust risky.
 There is no authority to govern that your wishes are carried out.
 You should only set a trust up with someone you have utmost confidence in.
 Untrustworthy people can simply steal from your trust and there will be very little anyone can do about it.

 A trust can be a powerful tool, but it should only be used cautiously and correctly.
-An estate planning attorney in Sun Lakes, AZ can help you protect yourself.
+An estate planning attorney can help you protect yourself.